libbytanner/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] Proper use of Markdown
+- [x] Proper use of Markdown
 - [x] A concise and compelling elevator pitch
 - [x] Description of key features
-- [ ] Description of how you will use each technology
+- [x] Description of how you will use each technology
-- [ ] One or more rough sketches of your application.
+- [x] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.

 ### Elevator pitch

 My music library has grown to be a mess over the years as I have discovered more and more music.
 I will find music in my library that I'm not sure I ever actually listened to.
-With Vibe Check, users can rate and review albums they have listened to, as well as see what others are enjoying.
+With SoundScope, users can rate and review albums they have listened to, as well as see what others are enjoying.

 ### Design